MoritzLange/dkb_personal_finances/README.md

 # Personal finance analysis for DKB accounts

-This is a collection of notebooks for reading in and analysing credit card and bank account data from DKB (Deutsche Kredit Bank) accounts.
+This is a collection of notebooks for reading in and analysing credit card and bank account data from DKB (Deutsche Kreditbank) accounts.

 It is separated into three parts: